5argon/AHLCG3mmDivider/README.md

 If you don't know how to use Unity and have any requests of new graphics, it maybe easier if you contact me. (pyasry@gmail.com, [BGG forum thread](https://boardgamegeek.com/thread/2766339/3mm-divider-designs-available-download), here in the Issues section, etc.) If I have time I maybe able to quickly update the renders.

-I only own the Revised Core Set at the moment, so I myself isn't in a hurry to print more dividers...
-I likely be getting expansions released in new format starting from Edge of the Earth and add more dividers accordingly.

 ### Brief explanation of the Unity project

 Assuming you know how to use Unity, you can use the project to generate custom dividers with any text and icons.
 These can help you understand the project structure faster :